aliattack1/Calculator/developer_guide_document.md

 100+25+(10*24)-(10+(10+10)) and return its answer**

-**the input shoud be able to have parantheses , one charecter operators , spaces , and wrongparts entered by a user handling true ones erasing false ones and be able to calculate its answer**
+**the input shoud be able to have parantheses , one charecter operators , spaces , and wrongparts entered by a user and be able to calculate its answer or raise a describing error**

-# how is this working ( version 0.8 )
+# how is this working ( version 0.9 )

-**at first it gets a string input from user in console then the program checks if input have paranthese if it has a loop will start**
+**at first it gets a string input from user in console it will check input for unfinished parentheses and letters if any one of them seen it raises an error describing the problem then it will deletes all spaces in input then the program checks if input have paranthese if it has a loop will start**

 - has parantheses